-The total 2017 recommended City budget is \$189,247,606.
-The recommended budget meets the goal of maintaining a stable property tax mill levy rate.
+The total 2017 City budget is \$191,490,703.
+The 2017 budget includes a mill levy increase of approximately 0.533 mills.
 Several of the City's enterprise funds include proposed rate adjustments.
 However, the General Fund is structurally balanced and sets the City on the right course for future years, particularly as the City will be facing a property tax lid for the 2018 budget and beyond.
 The tax lid will create enormous pressures moving forward.
 Achievement of a structurally balanced General Fund budget has not been easy.
-My recommended budget includes cuts to existing personnel and other ongoing cuts.
+The budget includes cuts to existing personnel and other ongoing cuts.
 Also, I recognize that there remains a number of unmet needs and items that the community wishes it could afford.
 We simply need to make these adjustments in order to place the City on a solid financial footing for the future.